We outline the main emergency phone numbers in the United Kingdom, as well as details of the main emergency services in the UK.

 If you’re not comfortable discussing it with your GP, call the Frank drugs helpline on 0300 123 6600 or find your local counseling and treatment services on the Frank website.

-Drinkline is the national alcohol helpline, which can be contacted confidentially on 0300 123 1110.
+Drinkline is the national alcohol helpline, which is available confidentially on 0300 123 1110.
 Support groups such as Alcoholics Anonymous can also offer free help.

 The Adfam website details a range of alcohol and drug support services.